VishalGawale/ml-naive-bayes-medical-diagnosis/README.md

-# Inflammation Disease Diagnosis using Naive Bayes Classifier
+# Inflammation Disease Diagnosis using Naive Bayes Classifier with Machine Learning

 ## Project Overview
 This project uses a Naive Bayes classifier to diagnose inflammation-related diseases based on symptoms like temperature, nausea, pain, and others.
 The goal is to predict the presence of diseases such as nephritis or urinary tract infection.